Protosynthetic generated mockups collage

 QUESTIONING THE QUESTION

-The original interview question was testing how I'd handle ambiguity.
-Most candidates would ask a few clarifying questions, make assumptions, and design something reasonable.
-I took a different approach: instead of asking for clarification, I built a system that systematically generates all the clarifying questions.
-The tool became more valuable than any single answer.
+The interview question was testing how I'd handle ambiguity.
+Most people would ask a few clarifying questions, make assumptions, and start designing.
+Instead of answering, I built a tool that generates every clarifying question you'd need.
+That turned out to be more useful than any single elevator interface.

 2